-Water, brown rice flour*, potato starch*, yellow corn flour*, soy oil*, tapioca starch*, evaporated cane juice*, buckwheat flour*, blueberry pieces* [fruit (apple juice*, blueberry*, apple puree*), evaporated cane juice*, rice flour*, palm kernel oil*, pectin, natural flavor, citric acid)], potato flour*, baking powder, soy lecithin*, natural blueberry flavor, sea salt. *Organic.
+Water, brown rice flour*, potato starch*, yellow corn flour*, soy oil*, tapioca starch*, cane sugar*, buckwheat flour*, blueberry pieces* [fruit* (apple juice*, blueberry*, apple puree*), cane sugar*, rice flour*, pectin, natural flavor, citric acid], potato flour*, leavening agent (sodium acid pyrophosphate, sodium bicarbonate, and monocalcium phosphate), soy lecithin*, natural flavor, sea salt. *Organic.
 Contains soy.

 Love the wild berry waffles! (only version I've come across in our local Food Lion) I toast (usually two of) these, spread light layer of natural almond butter and top with a mixture of diced Gala & Granny Smith apples.
 So tasty!
 Love the taste & texture of this frozen waffle.
 A great pre-packaged alternative when you have to toast & go!